Utah School Choice Roadmap

 Wondering about school choice in Utah?
 There are a variety of options available for Utah families.
 Knowing these options can help you find a learning environment where your child is not just “getting by” at school, but actually thriving and inspired to learn.

-In Utah, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online academies, homeschooling, and learning pods.
+In Utah, families can choose from traditional public schools, public charter schools, public magnet schools, private schools, online learning, homeschooling, and microschooling and mix-and-match learning.

 Utah Traditional Public Schools

 Many Utah families choose traditional public school for their child.
+Currently, 82.9% of students are attending a traditional public school in Utah.
 Traditional public schools are operated by school districts, free to attend, open to all students, and funded by taxpayers.
-Did you know that, on average, Utah spends $8,366 per public school student each year?
+Did you know that, on average, Utah spends $9,095 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

-Utah has unrestricted open enrollment for public school.
+Utah is one of just a few states with unrestricted open enrollment for public school.
 What this means is that you can send your child to any public school in Utah, regardless of where you live or where the school is located.
 For a real-world example of the application process and deadlines, check out Salt Lake City School Districts’ open enrollment guidelines.

 Parents, educators, and community members can find education-related data about public schools (such as student proficiency and student growth rates) at Utah State Board of Education’s Data Gateway.